BeardNotice/my-library-organizer/README.md

 ├── Pipfile.lock                            // Locked dependencies for reproducibility.
 ├── README.md                               // (This file) Contains project overview and file-by-file documentation.
 ├── requirements.txt                        // Additional dependency listings.
+├── Procfile                                // Contains deployment instructions for the Flask backend and React frontend using Gunicorn.
+(Located at the project root.)
 └── server
     ├── app.py                              // Main Flask application file with API endpoints for authentication, library CRUD operations, book management, and reviews.
 Each function (such as signup, login, and delete) includes inline commentary on its role.
     ├── config.py                           // Configures the Flask app (database URI, secret key, CORS, migrations, etc.) and initializes key extensions like SQLAlchemy, Marshmallow, and Flask-Bcrypt.
     ├── instance                            // Contains instance-specific configurations (not typically edited by end users).
     ├── migrations                          // Auto-generated files for database migrations (can be ignored for manual edits).
     ├── models.py                           // Defines the SQLAlchemy models (User, Library, Book, LibraryBooks) including relationships, validations, and helper methods (like password hashing in the User model).
-    ├── Procfile                            // Contains deployment instructions, specifying how to run both the server and client.
     └── seed.py                             // A script to seed the database with initial data for testing and development.
 ```